 Each of us – community members, survivors, educators, media, advocates, young and old alike – can play a contributing role in changing the statistics and saving lives from suicide.
 Whether it’s how we report on suicide deaths, or the language we use so we are not shaming survivors or those who have attempted and are contributing to a more open, impactful dialogue, we can all make a positive difference in suicide prevention.
 Explore the sections below to learn more.

 There may come a time when you encounter an individual who is expressing thoughts of suicide on your social media sites.
-You can help by posting a message encouraging them to call the Lifeline at Suicide Lifeline 800-273-TALK (8255).
+You can help by posting a message encouraging them to call the 988 Suicide & Crisis Lifeline.
 You can also help by contacting the safety teams on the various social media sites.

 Take the time to familiarize yourself with these processes now, so that if the time comes when you encounter an individual who is suicidal, you will know how to report the individual and get him/her help.